Russian lawyer who met with Trump Jr.: I didn't have Clinton info they wanted

 Trump Jr. has confirmed that the meeting occurred, saying in a statement to The New York Times that he attended "a short introductory meeting" with the lawyer, where the topic of conversation was primarily about adoption.

-On Monday, Trump Jr. seemed to confirm that he had been offered information about Hillary or her campaign but insisted that nothing untoward in the meeting had occurred.
+On Monday, Trump Jr. seemed to confirm that he had been offered information about Clinton or her campaign but insisted that nothing untoward in the meeting had occurred.

 “Obviously I'm the first person on a campaign to ever take a meeting to hear info about an opponent... went nowhere but had to listen,” he tweeted, seemingly sarcastic.

+Veselnitskaya explained she has questioned for many years a story that became the basis for a claim against her client, Russian businessman Denis Katsyv.
+She sought an investigation by the U.S. Congress into the allegations.

-Veselnitskaya explained how she had worked for years to question the case that prompted the U.S. to impose sanctions on Russian officials accused of human rights violations, known as the Magnitsky Act.
-These sanctions led the Kremlin to ban the adoption of Russian children by Americans at the end of 2012.
+That claim led to a U.S. law called the Magnitsky Act, which enabled the U.S. to impose sanctions on Russian officials accused of human rights violations.
+The Magnitsky Act also led the Kremlin to ban the adoption of Russian children by Americans at the end of 2012.

-These details are what may have tweaked the interest of Trump’s campaign, she said.
+These details are what may have sparked the interest of Trump’s campaign, she said.

-In the meeting, she explained how Trump Jr. asked her just one question.
+She also said that in the meeting, Trump Jr. asked her just one question.

 Trump Jr.’s meeting with Veselnitskaya took place on June 9, 2016, two days after Trump became the presumptive Republican nominee.

-Note: CORRECTION (July 11, 2017, 10:45 a.m.): An earlier version of this article misstated the name of Veselnitskaya's client.
-It is Denis Katsyv, not Kadsyv.